"95% of employees feel their companies don’t do enough to identify and support those struggling with their mental health."

 If you'd like to re-publish any of the graphics used within this content, please get in touch and we’ll send you an embed code.

 Looking to give your team’s morale and mental wellbeing a boost?
-Our in-person team building activities, virtual team building activities, or hybrid team building activities could be just what your employees need.
+Our in-person team building activities, virtual team building activities, hybrid team building activities, or London treasure hunts could be just what your employees need.

 As remote and hybrid working models become more widespread, companies are having to adapt their processes to ensure employees still receive the same level of support when they’re working remotely.